ekoontz/hsk/README.md

 The last command installs the newly-built clojure jar in
 <tt>$HOME/.m2/repository/org/clojure/clojure/1.3.0/clojure-1.3.0.jar</tt>,
-which we'll use when we configure Hadoop next.
+which is used to configure Hadoop in the following section.

-### Hadoop
+## Hadoop Configuration

     $ git clone http://github.com/apache/hadoop-common.git
     $ git checkout branch-1.0